 | || |

-- The treatment approach is individualized to the patient and can involve one or more treatment options depending on the patient's preference and goals (e.g., integrating the experienced gender identity and their gender assigned at birth, changing gender expression, physically changing primary and secondary sex characteristics).
+- It can involve one or more treatment options depending on the patient's preference and goals (e.g., integrating the experienced gender identity and the gender assigned at birth, changing gender expression, physically changing primary and secondary sex characteristics).

-- Evaluation by a multidisciplinary team specializing in gender identity
+- All individuals should undergo evaluation by a multidisciplinary team specializing in gender identity.

 - Gender expression that is congruent with the person's gender identity; this can entail part- or full-time changes in clothing, breast binding, breast padding, genital tucking, genital padding, hair removal (via e.g., waxing, laser treatment), and identity document changes (e.g., name, gender markers)